 What is heart block?

-Heart block is classified as first-, second- or third-degree, depending on the extent of electrical signal impairment.
+Heart block can be first, second or third degree, depending on the extent of electrical signal impairment.

-Second-degree heart block is broken down into two categories: Type I and Type II.
+Second-degree heart block is classified into two categories: Type I and Type II.

-Type I heart block (also called Mobitz Type I or Wenckebach’s AV block) is the less serious form of second-degree heart block.
-In this condition, the electrical signal goes slower and slower until the heart actually skips a beat.
+Type I, also called Mobitz Type I or Wenckebach’s AV block): The less serious form of second-degree heart block.
+The electrical signal gets slower and slower until your heart actually skips a beat.

 What are the symptoms of heart block?

 First-degree heart block often does not cause symptoms.
-It may be detected during a routine electrocardiogram (ECG/EKG), but the patient’s heart rate and rhythm are usually normal.
+It may be found during a routine electrocardiogram (ECG).
+The heart rate and rhythm are usually normal.